-Our waterjet cutter uses the power of highly pressurized, abrasive-free water, and the precision of computer programming to create highly detailed products.
-With the jet of water pressurized at 60,000 psi, traveling at three times the speed of sound, we are able to cut through foam products as thick as 4 inches.
-For perspective, the cutter is able to slice through a 1/2 inch piece of plywood on our standard foam-cutting settings with a water stream only .005 inches in diameter.
-After the pattern is programmed, a foam sheet is placed on a bed of 7 inch corrugated plastic that diffuses the jet’s stream.
-The nozzle hovers over the sheet, tracing the form's outline with the jet, cutting through the foam cleanly.
+Harnessing the power of water and the precision of programming, our waterjet cutter is a unique machine that produces products with an extreme level of detail.
+Pressurizing abrasive-free water at 50,000 psi creates a jet that travels at three times the speed of sound, able to slice through foam as much as 4" thick.
+For perspective, the cutter is able to slice through a 1/2" piece of plywood on our standard foam-cutting settings with a jet only .005" in diameter.
+After a design is programmed, the foam is placed on a bed of 7" corrugated plastic that breaks up the jet's powerful stream.
+The nozzle moves over the sheet, tracing the form’s outline with the water, cutting through the foam cleanly.

 Examples of products fabricated by this machine:

 NOTE: Rough edges and markings will be cleaned for any and all finished products.